If you are considering fertility treatment, there is a good chance that you have been frantically Googling IVF success rates.

 Emily: (Post IVF)

-- Probability of live birth after second cycle: 60.56%
+- Probability of live birth after the second cycle: 60.56%

 Other IVF success rates calculation tools